JJ Amaworo Wilson is a German-born Anglo-American-Nigerian novelist and non-fiction writer. He grew up in the UK and has lived in ten countries.

 2016 Damnificados won the New Mexico-Arizona Book Award for Fiction; was named on a Top Ten Picks list in ‘O’, The Oprah Winfrey Magazine; and was named no. 1 on Bookriot’s ‘Books to Read in January’ list.

-2016 Appointed as honorary member of Delta Mu Delta
+2016 Named an honorary member of Delta Mu Delta.

 Society of Authors